espressif/esp-adf/docs/en/design-guide/dev-boards/user-guide-esp32-s3-korvo-2.rst

 Hardware Setup
 ^^^^^^^^^^^^^^

-1. Connect the speaker to the Speaker Output.
+1. Connect the speaker to the **Speaker Output**.
 2. Plug in the USB cables to the PC and to both USB ports of the board.
-3. The Standby LED (green) should turn on.
-Assuming that a battery is not connected, the Charging LED (red) will blink every couple of seconds.
+3. The standby LED (green) should turn on.
+Assuming that a battery is not connected, the charging LED (red) will blink every couple of seconds.
-4. Toggle the Power On Switch.
+4. Toggle the **Power Switch**.
 5. The red Power On LED should turn on.